SMC-AAU-CPH/SPIS/02-Compute/handout.md

 Open the attached *HelloSPIS.ipynb* notebook in Collab and go through the following steps.

 1. Open Collab and upload the notebook. *File → Open Notebook → Upload*.
 2. Execute each cell with *Ctrl + Shift*
 3. Execute all cells *Runtime → Run All (Ctrl + F9)*
 4. Enable free GPU acceleration. *Runtime → Change Runtime Type → Select your Hardware Acceleration (T4)*.
 Useful for any GPU acceleration base applications, e.g. machine learning.
 5. Insert a new *code* cell.
 Click where you want to insert it and *Ctrl + M + B*
 6. Observe your current variable states.
 See Figure [1](#fig:state)

 ![Current state of variables in Collab](Pictures/stateOverviews.png)

-# Git and GitHub {#sect:git}
+# Git and GitHub

 **Git** is a code version control system developed by Linus Torvalds (maker of Linux kernel).
 It essentially allows you to manage your code